The Binding of Eadwine - Monks Behaving Badly

-Photo Source: https://commons.wikimedia.org/wiki/File:Incorrupt_Cuthbert.jpg This illustration is actually from a 12thC version of Bede’s Life of Cuthbert, showing the saint’s body being found incorrupted.
-I thought the monks here looked shifty enough to illustrate Eadwine’s theft.
+Photo Source: https://commons.wikimedia.org/wiki/File:Incorrupt_Cuthbert.jpg This illustration is actually from a 12thC version of Bede’s Life of Cuthbert, showing the saint’s body being found incorrupted, but I thought the monks here looked shifty enough to illustrate Eadwine’s theft.

 A plea was made by Æthelwold, bishop of Winchester, for the thief to come forward.
-The culprit did not come forward, and after three days Æthelwold’s patience appears to have worn thin.
-Before the brothers of the Old Minster, he declared:
+The culprit did not.
+After three days of suspicion, Æthelwold’s patience appears to have worn thin.
+Before the brothers of the Old Minster, ‘fearsomely angry and full of menace’, he declared:

 ‘the monk was invisibly tied up in his seat, his hands attached to each other beneath his cowl.
 He sat there in a daze wondering what to do.
 All the rest of his limbs he could move and use, but his hands the holy man had bound and rendered useless by the authority conferred on him by God’.3

-The incident lets us perceive the merit in God's eyes of a man who by a mere word and without being aware of it could perform such a miracle.4
+The incident lets us perceive the merit in God's eyes of a man who by a mere word and without being aware of it could perform such a miracle.5

 Whether Eadwine and Wulfgar ever really existed is unclear to us, as is the question of Eadwine’s crime and his punishment.
 But it provides a fascinating view into later tenth-century monastic communities, and begins to humanise the past.
 If you want to learn more about the people that lived in England before the Norman Conquest, subscribe to the newsletter.